absurdhero/libsxx/README.md

 ## Building

-Requires cmake 2.8 or above and a compiler that supports C++14.
+Requires cmake 2.8.11 or above and a compiler that supports C++14.
-The project has been tested on gcc 5.4 on Ubuntu 16.04.
+The project has been tested on gcc 5.4 on Ubuntu 16.04 and on Visual Studio 2015 Update 3 with CMake 3.6.1.

 The included `configure.sh` generates a cmake build in the `build` directory.
-On windows, use the cmake GUI to generate the project.
+On Windows, use the cmake GUI to generate the project.

 `build.sh` runs make inside the `build` directory and then runs the tests.

 ## References and Inspirations